JvanKatwijk/qt-dab/README.md

 THIS SOFTWARE IS UNDER DEVELOPMENT, IT MIGHT CONTAIN ERRORS, IT MAY CHANGE ON AN ALMOST DAILY BASIS AND THE DOCUMENTATION IS NOT UP TO DATE.
-PLEASE WAIT FOR A STABLE RELEASE 3.6 TO ARRIVE AND USE THE 3.5.3 RELEASE.
+A STABLE RELEASE 3.6 WILL ARRIVE LATER ON.
+YOU CAN USE THE 3.5.3 RELEASE.

 --------------------------------------------------------------------
-DISCLAIMER (for use on Windows)
+DISCLAIMER
 --------------------------------------------------------------------

 While Windows is probably a very good OS, it seems that my way of programming